-Once you have enough points, you can redeem your points for gift cards.
+Once you have enough points, you can redeem your points for free gift cards.

 I really really like the concept of this app and what it’s trying to accomplish.
 Although, I don’t believe in incentivizing kindness and helpfulness (it should be the norm,) I think an app like this can be helpful in at least reminding us all to not forget about people around us.

 One small kind act can go a long way towards making someone’s day.
-Taking 2 minutes to talk to a homeless person and seeing if there is anything he/she needs, may not have much of an impact in my daily life, but for the homeless person, that simple act of kindness can go a long way in giving him/her hope and perhaps little help he/she may desperately need.
+Taking 2 minutes to talk to a homeless person and seeing if there is anything he needs, may not have much of an impact in my daily life, but for the homeless person, that simple act of kindness can go a long way in giving him hope, and perhaps little help he may desperately need.